Ecological SUPPORT for Planning Applications

 If left too late, ecological issues could have a significant impact on the progress of your planning application.
 However, with early planning, it is usually possible for issues to be resolved to allow your planning applications to proceed without delay.
 Hampshire Ecological Services will ensure that your local authority receive the correct information on first submission, saving you time and money

-An initial assessment will identify any potential for protected wildlife on your site and we will inform you of the most appropriate way to proceed with your application.
+An initial assessment, also known as a Preliminary Ecological Appraisal (PEA) or extended Phase 1 Habitat Survey, will identify any potential for protected wildlife on your site and we will inform you of the most appropriate way to proceed with your application.
 Early assessments reduce delays and keep costs to a minimum.
 Hampshire Ecological Services offer a prompt and efficient service, working with your requirements to a high professional standard to ensure everything runs smoothly.

-In most cases, a 1APP Biodiversity Checklist must be submitted with your planning application.
-This should be completed by a qualified ecologist and we are always pleased to complete these at highly competitive rates.
-Not all local authorities in the UK have made this form as explicit as it should be – causing much frustration to applicants who submit applications in good faith, only to find it is then rejected on the grounds of insufficient ecological information.
+In some cases, a 1APP Biodiversity Checklist, Ecosystem Services Statement (ESS) or Nutrient Neutrality assessment must be submitted with your planning application.
+These should be completed by a qualified ecologist and we are always pleased to complete at highly competitive rates.
+Not all local authorities in the UK have made these forms as explicit as they should be – causing much frustration to applicants who submit applications in good faith, only to find them rejected on the grounds of insufficient ecological information.

-We also undertake Appropriate Assessment (AA) and Habitats Regulations Assessment (HRA) screening for larger schemes affecting European designated sites (i.e. SPAs and SACs).
+We also undertake Ecological Impact Assessment (EcIA), Appropriate Assessment (AA) and Habitats Regulations Assessment (HRA) screening for larger schemes affecting European designated sites (i.e. SPAs and SACs).

 Contact us to see how we can help you with your planning application today.